Greetings to you music lovers, thrill seekers, and conversationalists all across the fruited plane.

 General Motors wants to exchange some of their debt to the government for equity like the government is going to do to banks.

-Is that how you pronounce his name?
+Hevesy, is that how you pronounce his name?

 I think it is.

-I doubt they'll investigate this to the extent that is warranted.
+Since his Democrats will probably never know what the truth is, I doubt they'll investigate this to the extent that is warranted.

 They've already seen that the rights and privileges of shareholders are not worth diddly when King Obama is throwing his prerogatives around.

-He dispensed with the GM chief executive Rick Wagner, though the king uh owned not a single share of GM stock at the time.
+He dispensed with the GM chief executive Rick Wagner, though the king owned not a single share of GM stock at the time.

-Maker of pickups and SUVs that offendeth King Barack, though these vehicles earn GM's fattest profit margins.
+His minions communicated the king's pleasure that GM considered discontinuing its GMC brand, maker of pickups and SUVs that offendeth King Barack, though these vehicles earn GM's fattest profit margins.

 Did you know that?